In our first issue…

 Cowes to St Malo.
 Editor Dan Houston puts to sea with Griff Rhys Jones on Argyll as he limbers up for the Fastnet – and how the three S&S yawls fared in the race

-Fastnet heroes 90 years after the first race, we celebrate some of the original participants, who pioneered offshore yacht racing in Britain
+Fastnet heroes 90 years after the first race, we celebrate some of the original participants, who pioneered offshore yacht racing in Britain.
+By Clare McComb

 Rowing down to Runnymede.
 A spot of re-enactment as Sophie Neville wiffles aboard shallop Royal Thamesis to deliver an archbishop to Magna Carta’s 800th anniversary